Musae in Concert

 As dew in April

-that falleth on the grass;
+that falleth on the spray;Mother and maiden,

 Alone was she,